Maharashtra power distribution co to raise tariffs

-MUMBAI The Maharashtra State Electricity Distribution Company will raise power tariffs in the state by 16.48 percent due to high costs and rising fuel prices, the state's electricity commission said on Thursday.
+MUMBAI Aug 16 The Maharashtra State Electricity Distribution Company will raise power tariffs in the western Indian state by 16.48 percent due to high costs and rising fuel prices, the state's electricity commission said on Thursday.

 Maharashtra joins a growing number of state distributors including those in Tamil Nadu, Delhi and Punjab, that raised tariffs in 2012.